Vestmannaeyjar – Þar sem hjartað slær…!

 Lífið er yndislegt – An entire valley of people singing their hearts out!

-My personal recommendations – the best songs and the classics, official and unofficial:
+My personal favourites – the best songs and the classics, official and unofficial:

 - Þar sem hjartað slær – Sverrir Bergmann & Fjallabræður (2012)